 Phenylketonuria (PKU) is most common among all white populations and relatively less common among Ashkenazi Jews, Chinese, and blacks.
 Inheritance is autosomal recessive; incidence is about 1/10,000 births among whites.

-For information on other related amino acid disorders, see Table Phenylalanine and Tyrosine Metabolism Disorders.
-Also see Approach to the Patient With a Suspected Inherited Disorder of Metabolism.
+For information on other related amino acid disorders, see table Phenylalanine and Tyrosine Metabolism Disorders.
+See also Approach to the Patient With a Suspected Inherited Disorder of Metabolism.

 Excess dietary phenylalanine (ie, that not used for protein synthesis) is normally converted to tyrosine by phenylalanine hydroxylase; tetrahydrobiopterin (BH4) is an essential cofactor for this reaction.
 When one of several gene mutations results in deficiency or absence of phenylalanine hydroxylase, dietary phenylalanine accumulates; the brain is the main organ affected, possibly due to disturbance of myelination.

 Some of the excess phenylalanine is metabolized to phenylketones, which are excreted in the urine, giving rise to the term phenylketonuria.
 The degree of enzyme deficiency, and hence severity of hyperphenylalaninemia, varies among patients depending on the specific mutation.